CONSTITUTION AND RULES OF THE CLYDESDALE ASTRONOMICAL SOCIETY (2006)

 (i) The Chairman will chair all meetings of the Society.
 He/she shall represent the Society on all official occasions.
 In the absence of the Chairman one of the other officers will chair the meetings.

-(iii) The Secretary will convene meetings of the Society and record minutes of all such meetings, and circulate any relevant material to all members.
+(ii) The Secretary will convene meetings of the Society, record minutes of all such meetings and circulate any relevant material to all members.

-(iv) The Treasurer will keep all funds of the Society in an account at such a Bank as may be decided by the Committee.
-The Treasurer will receive all monies payable to the Society and produce accounts regarding the Society's financial standing for the Annual General Meeting.
+(iii) The Treasurer will keep all funds of the Society in an account at such a Bank as may be decided by the Committee.
+The treasurer will receive all monies payable to the Society and produce accounts regarding the Society's financial standing for the Annual General Meeting.

-(v) The Publicity Officer will be responsible for all matters relating to the Press and media and for publicising the Society and its functions.
-He/she will also be responsible for the production and circulation of any Society information sheet/magazine, as well as the information on the Society Website.
+(iv) The Publicity Officer/Meetings Secretary will be responsible for all matters relating to the Press and media and for publicising the Society and its functions.
+This officer will also have the responsibility of researching appropriate speakers for the Society and booking them for on-line Zoom presentations.

 12. The Committee shall ensure that fair and accurate minutes of their meetings be kept, as well as their financial transactions on behalf of the Society.
 Minutes of Committee Meetings shall be made available for inspection at the request of any member of the Society.